Drake–Northern Iowa rivalry: Background

-Baseball rivalry
+Baseball

-Drake and Northern Iowa have played forty-eight official NCAA baseball games.
+Northern Iowa and Drake have played forty-eight official NCAA baseball games.
 Their first official intercollegiate meeting occurred in 1907; however, the teams played unofficial games dating back to 1885.
-Both Drake (1975) and Northern Iowa (2010) have since been re-classified from NCAA Division I to college club status.
+Both Northern Iowa (2010) and Drake (1975) have since been re-classified from NCAA Division I to college club status.

 The Panthers won the 2001 Missouri Valley Conference tournament advancing the NCAA Division I tournament regional round.
 The Bulldogs have not advance to the NCAA Division I tournament in the College World Series era (1947 to present).

-Cross country rivalry
+Men's Basketball

+The Panthers and Bulldogs first played in men's basketball in 1908; however, they only played six games prior to the 1980s.
+Northern Iowa upset top seed Kansas advancing to the NCAA Division I Sweet Sixteen in 2010.
+Drake appeared in the 1969 NCAA Division I Final Four (narrowly falling to UCLA) and has appeared in three NCAA Division I Elite Eights.
+They have combined for twelve Missouri Valley Conference regular season championships (Northern Iowa 3, Drake 9) and six Missouri Valley Conference tournament championships (Northern Iowa 5, Drake 1).
+The Panthers also won the 1990 Mid-Continent Conference tournament.